learn-co-curriculum/how-to-stay-current-in-the-tech-industry/README.md

 Ultimately, your goal should be to get interviewed on a podcast, or guest write for a blog.
 Putting yourself out there in such a way will give yourself more exposure.
 It can also lead to more connections with like-minded people.
 And it positions you as an expert on the topic at hand.

 ## Conclusion

 When you’re working in a high growth and competitive industry, you need to stay relevant.
 Your career depends on it.
 Beyond listening to podcasts, reading blogs, and subscribing to newsletters, your goal is to contribute to the conversation.
 To do this, you must put yourself out there by reaching out to others and contributing to the dialogue.

-<p class='util--hide'>View <a href='https://learn.co/lessons/how-to-stay-current-in-the-tech-industry'>How To Stay Current in the Tech Industry</a> on Learn.co and start learning to code for free.</p>